-When you confront your partner, an excuse that he/she will make is that they didn’t want to hurt you, making you feel that they were guilty for cheating on you.
-Ask yourself, did your partner think about your feelings before he/she cheated on you?
-Think whether your partner showed any sign of regret or guilt before you found out or confronted him.
+This way they actually want to make you responsible for the episode, making it one of the classic things cheaters say when confronted.
+They betrayed you and are now saying things that may be nice to hear, but are not really the truth.
+Think about whether your partner showed any sign of regret or guilt before you found out or confronted him.
 If he/she didn’t feel anything before being confronted then why is all the guilt coming out now?

 10. “You cheated on me first”

 There are instances where the accused will turn into the accuser.
 When you go to confront your partner about the cheating, he/she will start accusing you of cheating instead.
 He/she will bring up small incidents where he/she felt jealous and will begin to ask questions around them.

 11. “I wasn’t thinking straight.
 He/she came onto me”

 They will tell you how they told the person that they were in a serious relationship or married but the person still kept seducing them.
 Your partner will try to play the victim card and try to portray that it was the other person who seduced them and then things went out of control.

 12. “I’m not happy with you”

-Another thing that your partner will say is that he/she isn’t happy in the relationship/marriage.
+One of the awful and most hurtful things cheaters say when confronted is this.
+Your partner will say is that he/she isn’t happy in the relationship/marriage.
 They will blame it on the relationship/marriage and even ask you to get out of it.
-Your partner will admit to cheating on you and will also say that it has been long since they have been planning to end the relationship with you.
+Your partner will admit to cheating on you and will also say that it has been a long since they have been planning to end the relationship with you.

 13. ” You’re being paranoid”

 Make sure that you catch your partner red-handed when you confront him/her because they will try to prove you wrong and buy themselves time to tie other loose ends.
-Your partner will try to make you feel that there’s nothing to worry about but follow your gut, confront him/her with proof.
+Your partner will try to make you feel that there’s nothing to worry about but follow your gut, and confront him/her with proof.

 14. “It was in the past”

-If you’ve confronted your partner for something that happened in the past, make sure that it has ended.
+If you’ve confronted your partner about something that happened in the past, make sure that it has ended.
 Some affairs end the moment the cheating partner realizes that it was a mistake and chooses to continue the relationship/marriage instead of continuing the affair.
 Your partner may be honest here when he/she tells you that it’s over.
 Forgiving your cheating partner is solely your decision.
 Listen to what your partner has to say about it and make a decision.

 15. “I don’t love you anymore.
 I want an out'”

-Sometimes when you confront your cheating partner, it gives them an opening to confess how they actually feel about you, and the relationship/marriage.
+Sometimes when you confront your cheating partner, it gives them an opening to confess how they feel about you, and the relationship/marriage.
 Your partner may have begun cheating on you with a fling but that fling might have now turned into a love affair.
-He/she just needed a way to tell you about it and this confrontation has done just this.
-All relationships/marriages don’t promise a forever after and you need to understand it.
-This revelation may be painful but it saved you from a dead end relationship/marriage.
+Thus, making it one of the things cheaters say when confronted.

 Some cheating partners don’t regret their actions and come up with excuses to cover up their affair.
-And then there are the partners that blame it on you when you confront them.
+And there are the partners that blame it on you when you confront them.
 Your partner may ask for forgiveness, promising you that he/she will never do it again.
 Whether or not to give them another chance is your decision.